rxi/vec/README.md

 Swaps the values at the indices `idx1` and `idx2` with one another.

 ### vec\_truncate(v, length)
 Truncates the vector to `length`.
-If `length` is smaller than the vector's current length then no change is made.
+If `length` is greater than the vector's current length then no change is made.

 ### vec\_clear(v)